sin5678/inav_cn_wiki/RTH-Altitude-control-modes.md

 ## Predefined altitude (NAV_RTH_CONST_ALT)
 nav_rth_alt_mode = 2

-nav_rth_altitude defines exact RTH altitude above launch point
+nav_rth_altitude defines exact RTH altitude above launch point.

+If the quadcopter is below nav_rth_altitude it will enter position hold and climb to desired altitude prior to flying back home.
+If the machine is above the desired altitude, it will turn and fly home and descend on the way.

 ![](https://github.com/digitalentity/nav-rewrite-docs/blob/master/docs/assets/NAV_RTH_CONST_ALT.jpg)